broadinstitute/carrot/UserGuide.md

 ```
-carrot_cli template map_to_report [--created_by EMAIL] ID REPORT_ID
+carrot_cli template map_to_report [--created_by EMAIL] TEMPLATE REPORT
 ```

 The `--created_by email` flag is optional and defaults to the email address in your carrot_cli configuration file.

-`ID` is the ID of the template you wish to map.
+`TEMPLATE` is the ID or name of the template you wish to map.
 If you need to find the ID of a specific template, you can get it using  `carrot_cli template find.`

-`REPORT_ID` is the ID of the report you wish to map.
+`REPORT` is the ID or name of the report you wish to map.
 If you just completed step 2 and created a report, the ID of that report should have been included in the results from that command.
 If not, you can find the report using `carrot_cli report find`.